Beintehaa: Plot

-On a visit to Hyderabad, as fate would have it, Zain finds Aaliya and gets emotional but she is still cold towards him.
+On a visit to Hyderabad, as fate would have it, Zain finds Aaliya but she is still cold towards him.
 Heartbroken, Zain attempts to win her back and eventually succeeds.
-Zain and Aaliya decide to remarry in a mosque, but the Qazi finds out about their divorce and tells Aaliya that she has to do 'Halala Nikah' to remarry Zain.
+Zain and Aaliya decide to remarry in a mosque, but the Qazi finds out about their divorce and tells Aaliya that she has to do 'Nikah Halala' to remarry Zain.

 With no other option left, Aaliya decides to marry Bilal, Zain's cousin, in order to remarry Zain.
 Bilal gets kidnapped and Aaliya eventually marries Rehan.
 Zain finds out Rehan is plotting against Suraiya as he thinks she killed his first wife.
 Suraiya finds out the truth about Aaliya's innocence from Nafisa.
 It is revealed Suraiya didn't kill Rehan's wife, who indeed committed suicide.
 Zain saves Rehan's daughter from an accident.
 Rehan apologizes.

-Zain-Aaliya finally gets married.
-Suriya and Fahad are still cold towards Nafisa but Aaliya tells them to forgive her.
+Zain and Aaliya finally get married.
+Suraiya and Fahad are still cold towards Nafisa but Aaliya tells them to forgive her.
 Zain's doppelganger, Rocket is brought into the house as Zain by Suraiya's evil sister, Zarina.
 Later, the truth comes out, and the real Zain appears as he was kidnapped.
 Again, he and Aaliya are reunited.
 Regretful, Zarina apologizes.

 Nafisa is pregnant again.
 The whole family is happy except Shazia, who plots to harm her.
 But Nafisa saves Shazia's son, Saif who is nearly hurt.
 Shazia also realizes her mistake and accepts she tried to kill the baby, but everyone makes her realize she and Nafisa can't compete with each other, and Fahad treats both wives equally and loves them both.